 The whole root, dried, and cut.

 Typically used as tea or tincture.
 Chopped dandelion root rather than dandelion root powder is most often used to make teas combining dandelion and other herbs.
 Dandelion root powder is used when diuretic effect is emphasized.
-Chopped dandelion root can be combined with myrrh to make a poultice for boils and abscesses, with honeysuckle flowers to make a tea to be drunk to treat boils and abscesses, with skullcap and/or chrysanthemum flowers to make a tea to be drunk to treat sore eyes, or with heal-all to treat hard phlegm in bronchitis.
-Can also be administered in capsule or extract form for convenience.
+Chopped dandelion root can be combined with myrrh to make a poultice for boils and abscesses, with honeysuckle flowers to make as a tea Can also be administered in capsule or extract form for convenience.

 Use with caution if you have gallstones.